crrlcx/pyprojects/gitlab_repo_group_sync/README.md

 [[_TOC_]]

-This script is useful for automating the cloning of multiple repositories from GitLab, especially when dealing with a large number of repositories.
+This script is useful for automating the cloning of multiple repositories from GitLab,
+especially when dealing with a large number of repositories.
 Repositories will be cloned using their respective SSH links.

 ## Alternatives

-More powerfull and popelar alternatives:
+More powerful and popular alternatives:

 - written on Python [gitlabber](https://github.com/ezbz/gitlabber)
 - written on GoLang [ghorg](https://github.com/gabrie30/ghorg)